 Miochol-E Side Effects

-Note: This page contains information about the side effects of acetylcholine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Miochol-E.
+Note: This document contains side effect information about acetylcholine ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Miochol-E.

 Uncommon (0.1% to 1%): Corneal edema, corneal clouding, corneal decompensation[Ref]